nicolechung/redconservatory-blog/content/blog/about/index.md

 However, at the time I graduated, the market crashed so I went back to working as a production assistant/grip in the film world in Toronto.
 To clarify, I wasn't really working on the most glamourous stuff - music videos, some commericals, and the occasional daily on union sets.

-Otherwise I am self-taught, which is code for “Stack Overflow”, “breaking stuff”, and years of freelancing.
-After that I started working at Nascent, where I probably learned the most to date.
+Otherwise I am self-taught, which is code for “Stack Overflow”, and few years of freelancing.
+After that I started working at various product studios in Toronto, where I benefitted from lots of mentoring from tech leads who encouraged me to do talks and side projects.